-115.364 Staff first responder duties

-Auditor Overall Determination: Meets Standard

-Auditor Discussion

-The RJDC Operations Manual requires staff to take specific steps to respond to a report of sexual abuse including: separating the alleged victim from the abuser; preserving and protect any crime scene until the appropriate steps can be taken to collect evidence; If the abuse occurred within a time period that still allows for the collection of physical evidence request the alleged victim not take any action that could destroy physical evidence; and document in writing the information received regarding the incident.
-The staff have PREA response kits, which hold evidence tape, evidence bags, specimen cups, sterile sheets, sterile coverings for the clothing, hair, shoes and hands as well as writing utensils and detailed instructions related to the coordinated response to be taken in the event of a sexual assault, if needed.
-Interviews with staff confirm they understand the importance of their roles in ensuring that the alleged abuser not take any action that could destroy physical evidence; and document in writing the information received regarding the incident.
-During staff interviews, they were able to speak to the collection of physical evidence ensure the alleged abuse not take any action that could destroy physical evidence; and document in writing the information received regarding the incident.
+115.365 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC Operations Manual requires staff to take specific steps to respond to a report of sexual abuse including: separating the alleged victim from the abuser; preserving and protect any crime scene until the appropriate steps can be taken to collect evidence; If the abuse occurred within a time period that still allows for the collection of physical evidence request the alleged victim not take any action that could destroy physical evidence; and document in writing the information received regarding the incident.
+The staff have PREA response kits, which hold evidence tape, evidence bags, specimen cups, sterile sheets, sterile coverings for the clothing, hair, shoes, and hands as well as writing utensils and detailed instructions related to the coordinated response to be taken in the event of a sexual assault, if needed.
+Interviews with staff confirm they understand the importance of their roles in ensuring that the alleged abuser does not take any action to destroy physical evidence.
+If the abuse occurred within a time period, that still allows for the collection of physical evidence ensure the alleged abuse not take any action that could destroy physical evidence; and document in writing the information received regarding the incident.
 During staff interviews, they were able to speak to the aforementioned steps and their responses demonstrated a clear understanding of their roles as first responders.
 Medical and mental health staff were able to speak to their roles as responders to an incident once notified by staff.
 Medical spoke to completing an initial assessment of injuries and rendering aid as required.
 Medical also stated that any incident requiring a forensic medical examination would be referred out to MCV Hospital for examination by a Sexual Assault Forensic Examiner or Sexual Assault Nurse Examiner.
 In the past 12 months there no allegations that a resident was sexually abused.
-Additionally, agency policy requires that if the first respo

-Evidence relied upon to make auditor determination:

-RJDC Operations Manual - PREA

-RJDC Pre-Audit Questionnaire

-Interviews with Staff (Random, and Specialized)

-Interview with PREA Coordinator
+Additionally, agency policy requires that if the first responder is not a security staff member that responder shall notify security staff and be required to request the alleged victim not take any action that might destroy physical evidence.
+Evidence relied upon to make auditor determination: RJDC Operations Manual - PREA RJDC Pre-Audit Questionnaire